dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/redis.md

 - `delete`

-You can delete multiple records in Redis using the `delete` operation.
-There is at least one key in metadata, {key: xxx}, if there are more than one, append key1, key2...
+You can delete a record in Redis using the `delete` operation.
+Returns success whether the key exists or not.

 ### Request